chipsec/chipsec/docs/sphinx/contribution/code-style-python.rst

 #.
 Docstrings

-    Use three double-quotes for module scoped docstrings.
+    Use three double-quotes for all docstrings.

     .. code-block:: python

-        """String description of module or docstring."""
+        """String description docstring."""

-    Single quote for function or routine docstring.

 #.
 Semicolons